Page 1 of 5

 News items are generally kept on the site indefinitely, so that people can search and refer to them, but columns that are of a more personal nature are kept for just six months.

 With its new Content Management System, introduced in early 2009, it is no longer updated only in the mornings, but whenever material is available, sometimes many times a day or some days not all.
-In its new format it allows reader involvement with a Forum in addition to sending in comments as emails using the link above.
-There is now the facility to upload your pictures into a Gallery, all giving more of a community spirit.
-We of course welcome any item that would be of interest to our readers.

 There is strict privacy with no emails address given to a third party or published, except on the express wish of the writer.